hashicorp/katakoda/consul-l7-observability-kubernetes/step5.md

 Start the traffic simulation pod with the following command.
+Be patient.
+It may take a moment to finish initializing.

 `kubectl apply -f traffic.yaml`{{execute interrupt T1}}